FairJudge: Abstention-Aware Multimodal Judges for Fairness and Alignment Evaluation in Text-to-Image Models: Dataset Contribution and Datasheet: DIVERSIFY-Professions

 \subsection{Overview}

 We contribute a synthetic image dataset for profession-focused fairness analysis.
-The corpus comprises \textbf{1{,}200} images generated from text prompts that explicitly vary \emph{profession}, \emph{gender}, \emph{race}, \emph{age group}, \emph{religion}, and \emph{culture cues}.
+The corpus comprises \textbf{1{,}200} images generated from text prompts that explicitly vary \emph{profession}, \emph{gender}, \emph{race}, \emph{age group}, and \emph{religion}, with additional diversity in scene and contextual presentation.
 Prompts are organized as a small set of \emph{base prompts} with systematic \emph{variants} that control a single factor at a time, enabling controlled evaluation of representation biases in multimodal models.

 \paragraph{Intended use.} The dataset is designed for: (i) measuring demographic skews in model outputs conditioned on profession; (ii) stress-testing captioning, retrieval, and classification models for spurious correlations; and (iii) evaluating intervention methods (e.g., debiasing prompts or reweighting) under matched visual conditions.